Sentient Media Writers’ Fellowship Program

 Our Editing Team

-James Davis is an incoming Masters Degree Student at Harvard’s School of Government.
-He works for Stanford University’s Center on Poverty and Inequality, helping research poverty alleviation, and UBI Taiwan, an organization studying basic income policies for Taiwanese policymakers.
-James has also worked and volunteered for Mercy for Animals, the Humane League, and Direct Action Everywhere, working to mainstream animal rights.
+James Davis is the fellowship director for Sentient Media, with experience working and volunteering at many animal advocacy organizations.
+He is the former vice president of UBI Taiwan, an organization studying basic income policies for Taiwanese lawmakers.
 He holds a B.A in Economics and East Asian History from Columbia University.
 His content has been published in Forbes, the Financial Times, Real Clear Policy, Yahoo!
 Finance, and dozens of other local outlets.

 Mikko Jarvenpaa is the founder of Sentient Media and a former technology marketing professional with Google and multiple startups.
 He has an MSc from the London School of Economics on Philosophy of the Social Sciences.
 His writing has been published in Huffington Post and multiple technology blogs.